m0bx/de2-project/README.md

 ### 1.1 Problem Statement
 Our project is the development of an FM radio receiver controlled by an Arduino UNO microcontroller and an Si4703 FM tuner module.

-The user will be able to set the desired radio station frequency using buttons, with the selected frequency shown on an OLED display.
-The display will also show information broadcast by stations using the Radio Data System (RDS).
+The user will be able to adjust the desired radio frequency using buttons or a rotary encoder, with the selected frequency displayed on an OLED screen.
+The display will also show RDS (Radio Data System) information and the signal strength of the currently tuned station.

 Additionally, we aim to add the functionality to save several favorite stations as presets, which could then be selected using other dedicated buttons.